CaptainValor/11labs-Scribe-Longform-Transcriber/README.md

 # ElevenLabs Scribe Longform Transcriber

 A web application that transcribes long-form audio files using the ElevenLabs Scribe API.
 It automatically splits audio files into segments, transcribes each segment, and combines the transcripts with speaker detection.
+This gets around the API transcription limitation of 8 minutes.

 ## Disclaimer